--esque "story lines" with twists, turns, and Shocking Swerves aplenty in order to hook the viewer, a B Show has few story lines going on at any one time, and what angles there are are much simpler and largely character-driven.
+-esque "story lines" with twists, turns, and Shocking Swerves aplenty in order to hook the viewer, a B Show has few angles going on at any one time, and what are are much simpler and largely character-driven.
 Instead, you'll simply see a few matches- some Squash Matches

 , and some memorable encounters from those trying to get noticed- with video packages in-between recapping the latest angles from the A Show.
 They're considered something of a loss-leader in the wrestling world, put on largely so that the wrestlers can keep themselves sharp and the promoters can watch carefully to single out wrestlers with potential, rather than with any eye to ratings and revenue.
 While some promotions such as CMLL

 That is to say with larger organizations with large rosters, there are often two events going on on a single evening.
 While the A-Show (which may or may not be a live event or television taping) is going on in one city, the B Show will be taking place in another city sometimes hundreds of miles away.
 The B-Show, then, is comprised of younger wrestlers, often up-and-coming stars who are currently middle- and lower-level talent in a wrestling promotion, although well-known wrestlers making a comeback, finishing a career or making a special appearance will often participate, as will local wrestlers who compete for local or regional organizations.note

 " pitting a wrestlers in the promotion's current No. 2 or 3 feud, and sometimes the flagship title is contested between the champion and a challenger who normally may not receive this opportunity on an A-Show.
 These shows often have a unique experience and flow to them, and very often B-Show wrestlers are able to develop their skills enough to be promoted to the A-Show.
 So, in many ways, the wrestling at a B-Show is often very good, if not excellent, and the same goes for C-Shows (for organizations that sometimes have a third group of wrestlers who compete at yet another event).